A woman sits in a sunroom writing in a notebook with a laptop on her lap.

 2. A charge-off doesn’t mean the lender won’t stop trying to collect the credit card debt.

 Still, there are ways to improve your credit after a charge-off.
-Let’s explore more about what a credit card charge-off is, and the impacts one may have on your credit.

 What is a charge-off?

 A charge-off is a mark on your credit report showing potential lenders that you haven’t repaid your credit card debt for many months.
 When a credit card issuer has determined that you’re unlikely to repay your debt, they report a charge-off to at least one credit bureau.
-It’s important to note that this doesn’t mean they’re writing your debt off.
+It’s important to note that this doesn’t mean they’re writing off your debt.
 On the contrary, failure to repay charged off debt could seriously hurt your credit.

 When do credit card charge-offs occur?